ebaran/docs/docs/tutorials/TutorialASA.md

 Step 2 Create a New Asset
 ---------------------------

-Account 1 creates an asset called latinum and sets Account 2 as the manager, reserve, freeze, and clawback address.
+The ability to create asserts directly on the blockcahin is an exciting capability of the Algorand Blockchain.
+Possible uses include currency, game leader boards, points in a loyalty system, shares of an asset, and securities such as stocks, bonds, and derivaties.

+!!!info
+    The decimals value determines the placement of the decimal.
+For example, when `decimals = 2`, and the `amount = 1000`, the acatual amount is 10.00.
+So, when a  transfer of amount of 10 is made, the actual transfer is .10

 !!! note
 	With the **Go** code solution, paste this snippet before the final curly brace `}` and uncommnet the import libraries at the top as needed.

     With the **Java** code solution, paste this snippet at the end of the `main` function, before the final two curly braces `}}`

+**Task 2-1** Account 1 creates an asset called latinum and sets Account 2 as the manager, reserve, freeze, and clawback address.

 ```javascript tab="JavaScript"
 // JavaScript